Trump pulls back from ban on e-cigarette flavors

 In recent months, the president’s wife and daughter, who had become increasingly alarmed about youth vaping, were pressing him to take action.

-Azar declined to comment on the vaping deliberations.
+An HHS spokeswoman declined to comment on the vaping deliberations.

 Whether or when the administration will unveil a new policy to combat underage vaping is now unclear.
 “President Trump and this administration are committed to responsibly protecting the health of children,” said White House spokesman Judd Deere.
 “At this time, we are in an ongoing rulemaking process, and I will not speculate on the final outcome.”